thisismetis/Metis_Fundamentals/project_deliverable_templates/project_deliverable_examples/classification/classification_writeup_ex.md

 - Tableau for interactive visualizations

 ## Communication
-In addition to the slides and visuals presented, [Tanzania Waterpoints](https://public.tableau.com/profile/arjun#!/vizhome/TanzaniaWater/TanzaniaWaterpoints) will be embedded on my personal website and blog, [arjun.net](http://arjun.net)
+In addition to the slides and visuals presented, [Tanzania Waterpoints](https://public.tableau.com/profile/arjun#!/vizhome/TanzaniaWater/TanzaniaWaterpoints) will be embedded on my personal website and blog.

 <img src="dashboard.png" width=500>